clebertmarctyson/ip-navigator/CONTRIBUTING.md

+Here’s your **updated Contributing Guide**, cleanly integrated with both Buy Me a Coffee links at the bottom — consistent, professional, and without breaking the document flow.

+If you want it placed _somewhere else_ (top, sidebar note, after “Thank you”), tell me.

+---

 # Contributing to ip-navigator

 First off, thank you for considering contributing to ip-navigator!
 It's people like you that make ip-navigator such a great tool.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to marctysonclebert9@gmail.com.
+Please report unacceptable behavior to **[contact@marctysonclebert.com](mailto:contact@marctysonclebert.com)**.

 ## How Can I Contribute?